-Rugby is played on a field, called a pitch, that is longer and wider than a football field, more like a soccer field.
-A typical pitch is 100 meters (110 yards) long and 70 meters (75 yards) wide.
+Rugby is played on a field, called a pitch, which is longer and wider than a football field, more like a soccer field.
 Additionally, there are 10-22 meter end zones, called the in-goal area, behind the goalposts.
-The goalposts are "H"-shaped cross bars located on the goal line and are the same size as American football goalposts.
+The goalposts are the same size as American football goalposts.